BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Experiments

-Four evaluation metrics are used as: (1) Clean CA: the accuracy of the clean task for clean models, (2) Base CA: the accuracy of the clean task for the backdoor model under nominal hyperparameter configurations ($V_{\text{thr}} = 1.0$, $\tau = 0.05$) of spiking neurons, (3) CA: the accuracy of the clean task for the backdoor model under attack hyperparameter configurations of spiking neurons, and (4) Attack Success Rate (ASR): the accuracy of how many samples are predicted toward the target label when triggered.
-Besides, two types of ASR are evaluated for \textit{BadSNN}: $ASR_p$ illustrates the ASR when triggered with $\mathcal{T}_p$ or $\mathcal{T}_s$, while $ASR_o$ describes the ASR when triggered with $\mathcal{T}_0$.
+Before introducing the evaluation metrics, for clarity, we reiterate some of the important notations that will be varied to calculate different evaluation metrics.
+During inference, the hyperparameters of the spiking neuron $\mathcal{S}$ can be set to either nominal configurations ($V_{\text{thr}}^n$ and $\tau^n$) or attack configurations ($V_{\text{thr}}^a$ and $\tau^a$).
+For static images, we have two trigger functions that can generate trigger perturbations, namely $\mathcal{T}_p$ and $\mathcal{T}_o$.
+For neuromorphic data, we have a single trigger function $\mathcal{T}_s$.
+To demonstrate the effectiveness and robustness of the proposed \texttt{BadSNN}, we employ four evaluation metrics: (1) Clean CA: the accuracy of the clean task for clean models without any backdoor training, (2) Base CA: the accuracy of the clean task for the backdoor model under nominal hyperparameter configurations ($V_{\text{thr}}^n$ and $\tau^n$) of the spiking neurons ($\mathcal{S}$), (3) CA: the accuracy of the clean task for the backdoor model under attack hyperparameter configurations ($V_{\text{thr}}^a$ and $\tau^a$) of the spiking neurons ($\mathcal{S}$), and (4) Attack Success Rate (ASR): the proportion of samples classified as the target label when triggered.
+Two types of ASR are evaluated for \textit{BadSNN}: $ASR_p$ illustrates the ASR when triggered with $\mathcal{T}_p$ or $\mathcal{T}_s$, while $ASR_o$ describes the ASR when triggered with $\mathcal{T}_o$.
+For clarity, we provide the mathematical definition of each evaluation metric in Equations~\ref{eq:base_ca} to \ref{eq:asro}, where $N$ is the total number of testing samples, $y_g$ denotes the ground truth, $y_t$ denotes the target label, and $\delta(a,b) = 1$ if $a = b$ and $\delta(a,b) = 0$ otherwise.